fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 }
 ```

-In case you want to do something with the catch object.
+In case you want to do something with the caught object.

 ```dart
 class ValidationError extends ArgumentError {